jackal-thothid/thoth-id-sdk/gitbook/getting-started/quickstart.md

 }
 ```

+It is possible to change `nodeUrl` and `contractApiUrl`, but we recommend using the default values.
+Custom URLs are intended primarily for testing purposes.

 ### Using a specific `contractId` (for testing) 🧪

 For testing or development purposes, you can instantiate the Sdk with a specific `contractId`.
 This will bypass the contract resolution from the `contractApiUrl` and force the Sdk to use the provided `contractId` for all calls.